Kataem O'Connor

 Kataem Enoth-Luwunzu O'Connor (born May 16, 2000) is a Canadian actor from Toronto, Ontario.
 He is most noted for his performance as Emanuel Freeman in the 2024 film 40 Acres, for which he received a Vancouver Film Critics Circle nomination for Best Supporting Actor in a Canadian Film at the Vancouver Film Critics Circle Awards 2024.

 He was previously best known for his recurring supporting role as Adam Parker in Heartland.
+He appeared in the 2016 TV series 11.22.63.

 Kataem joined Murdoch Mysteries in season 18, as Constable Edward "Teddy" Roberts.

+He is of Ugandan and Trinidadian heritage.